Kia Soul EV boot space, seating & practicality

 |Length||Width||Height||Boot volume (seats up/down)|

-The Kia Soul EV has grown a bit for this generation and doesn’t really feel like a small city SUV any more.
-It's a bit shorter than the Kia e-Niro and a fraction longer than a Nissan Juke, so as long as you’re not expecting it to feel dinky like a city car or supermini, then the high driving position, easily judged extremities and decent visibility all make the Soul a doddle to drive around town.
+The Kia Soul EV has grown a bit for this latest generation and doesn’t really feel like a small city SUV any more.
+It's a bit shorter than the old Kia e-Niro and a fraction longer than a Nissan Juke, so as long as you’re not expecting it to feel dinky like a city car or supermini, then the high driving position, easily judged extremities and decent visibility all make the Soul a doddle to drive around town.

 There’s room for you and your top hat, too.
 Overall, it’s a fine car for a small family, but you can't ignore the fact that you can get a very nicely specced petrol or diesel Skoda Karoq or Nissan Qashqai for the same price as the Soul EV; both are far roomier and more versatile family SUVs.